-Throughout the 2018-2019 school year, the academic team continued driving a number of initiatives forward, ensuring that Phoenix students received an academic program that is rigorous, equitable, and engages students through real-world applications.
-Major initiatives in 2018-2019 that supported these goals included Competency-based Learning and Embodying Culturally-Relevant Practices.
+Throughout the 2019-2020 school year, the academic team continued driving a number of initiatives forward, ensuring that Phoenix students received an academic program that is rigorous, equitable, and engages students through real-world applications.
+Major initiatives in 2019-20120 that supported these goals included Competency-based Learning and Embodying Culturally-Relevant Practices.

-- Competency-based Learning: In 2018-2019 Phoenix schools began the implementation of a competency-based learning model.
-This year staff have been working on unpacking the interdisciplinary competencies that were written at the end of 2017-2018 to better understand the embedded skills and knowledge that students would have to know to be able to do to reach the competency at each level of the continuum.
-Additionally, staff have worked to align Quality Performance Assessments to the competencies, so that students are demonstrating those competencies and engaging in new and relevant ways. - Embodying Culturally-Relevant Practices: During monthly network Instructional Leadership Team retreats leaders across Phoenix's three schools engaged in a book study of Zaretta Hammond's Culturally Responsive Teaching and the Brain in order to create a common vision of what culturally responsive practice looks like at Phoenix.
-Phoenix schools worked on creating student-centered classrooms where student talk, collaboration, and work ensures that students are doing the heavy lifting and critical thinking to build their knowledge and skills.
+- Competency-based Learning: In 2019-2029 Phoenix schools implemented a competency-based learning model.
+Staff continues to unpack the interdisciplinary competencies that were written at the end of 2017-2018 to better understand the embedded skills and knowledge that students would have to know to be able to do to reach the competency at each level of the continuum.
+Additionally, staff have worked to align Quality Performance Assessments to the competencies, so that students are demonstrating those competencies and engaging in new and relevant ways. - Unit Based Learning Schedule: By breaking down progression into units, students can engage in an asynchronous learning model which allows them to move on to different units whenever they are able to show mastery of the unit and therefore are able to progress at their own rate.

-In the 2019-2020 Annual Report, Phoenix looks forward to providing details about intended shifts in the academic program.
+In the 2020-2021 Annual Report, Phoenix looks forward to providing details about additional shifts to the academic program.
 In the upcoming year, Phoenix will continue its focus on implementing competencies and restorative justice practices to increase the percentage of students who graduate from Phoenix schools academically and social-emotionally ready to be successful in college.
-Phoenix schools have identified three priority competencies that teachers will focus on in lesson planning and instructional delivery.
-Additionally, with the support of the Managing Director of Restorative Practices, Phoenix schools will continue to build out the structures and supports to implement a restorative justice model.
+Additionally,